Last Updated on

 Ringworm at a glance

-Also known as dermatophytosis (pronounced der-mato-ptosis), ringworm a common fungal infection which affects the skin, fur, and nails of cats.
+Also known as dermatophytosis (pronounced der-mato-phy-tosis), ringworm is a common fungal infection which affects the skin, fur, and nails of cats and other species.
 It is caused by a microscopic group of parasitic fungal organisms known as dermatophytes, meaning “plants that live on the skin“.

 Ringworm invades the dead, outer layers of the skin, claws, and hair.
-The name ringworm comes from the ring like, circular lesions which develop on the cat’s skin.
-The fungus is more common in areas of high humidity and temperatures.
+The name ringworm comes from the ring-like, circular lesions which develop on the cat’s skin.
+Dermatophytes are more prevalent in warmer locations.

 Kittens and senior cats, cats in crowded environments such as catteries and shelters are at greater risk.
-Persian and Himalayan cats appear to be more predisposed to the disease than other breeds which may suggest a genetic component.
+Persian cats are more predisposed to ringworm than other cats.

 The geographical distribution of ringworm is worldwide.

-Yes, there are.
-In cats, there are three most common types of dermatophytes which may cause ringworm:
+The three most common types of dermatophytes which cause ringworm:

-- Microsporum canis (M. canis): This species of ringworm is almost always a cat and accounts for approximately 75-98% of ringworm seen in cats.
+- Microsporum canis (M. canis): This species of ringworm is almost always a cat and accounts for approximately 98% of ringworm seen in indoor cats.
+M. Canis is considered zoonotic.

-- Microsporum gypseum (M. gypseum): This species of ringworm is usually from dogs and cats who dig in contaminated soil.
+- Microsporum gypseum (M. gypseum): This species of ringworm is usually from dogs and cats exposed to contaminated soil and as such is considered to be a geophilic fungus, ie; one adapted to living in the environment or soil.

 Ringworm is extremely contagious.
 A cat can become infected with ringworm by the following ways: